 Rod Jones lives in Dunmow with his wife.
-After nearly 25 years in the Armed Services defending democracy, he’s standing for R4U to do the same at a local level.
+After nearly 25 years in the Armed Services defending democracy, he stood for R4U to do the same at a local level.
 In his spare time he’s an active part of the Friends of the Flitch Way.

 “To be a councillor is a great honour and privilege.
 It takes hard work and dedication to properly represent your Town or Ward.
 Being elected as a councillor shouldn’t be dependent on the colour of your rosette and no matter the outcome of a decision or vote I will always look a person in the eye and say ‘I tried my best’.”
 Rod Jones

-- Uttlesford District Great Dunmow South and Barnston Ward (May 2019 Candidate)
+- Uttlesford District Great Dunmow South and Barnston Ward (Councillor)